polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-presets.md

 ## More presets

-In this guide we only extracted the logic for initializing/uploading the code and for setting the `workingDir`, but presets are a very powerful feature in Polyaxon, it should allow you to define several reusable configurations, e.g. complex node selectors, resources requirements, ...
+In this guide we only extracted the logic for initializing/uploading the code and for setting the `workingDir`, but presets are a very powerful feature in Polyaxon, it allows users to define several reusable configurations, e.g. complex node selectors, resources requirements, ...

 You can check the folder [helpers](https://github.com/polyaxon/polyaxon-quick-start/tree/master/helpers) which contains additional preset examples.